maheshmb13/Traffic-Management/README.md

 <hr/>

-*⚠️This is a basic project and not useful for production.
+• ⚠️ This is a basic project and not useful for production.
 We followed many blogs and data is collected from kaggle, google images and some repos.